"""

 assert self._font

-if self._leading is None
+return self._font.get_linesize() if self._leading is None else self._leading

-[docs] def get_lines(self) -> List[str]:
+def get_lines(self) -> list[str]:

 """